 A potentially very important contribution to improved cloud screening at night is the highly sensitive “Day-Night Band’ (DNB) on the S-NPP VIIRS.
-The DNB has a broad, panchromatic response across visible and near infrared wavelengths, with a large dynamic range with good low-light sensitivity (Lee et al., 2014).
+The DNB has a broad, panchromatic response across visible and near-infrared wavelengths, with a large dynamic range with good low-light sensitivity (Lee et al., 2014).
 The low-light sensitivity offers an unprecedented capability to identify the high reflectance of clouds against the dark sea beneath even in the absence of lunar illumination (Miller et al., 2012).
-We have begun exploring the DNB for night-time cloud screening supported by grant NNX14AP79A, and propose to continue this research.
+We have begun exploring the DNB for night-time cloud screening supported by grant NNX14AP79A, and propose to extend this research.

 Meaning of accuracy

 The terms “error” and “uncertainty” have distinct meanings.
 Error is the difference between a measured value and the true value (which is often not known) and uncertainty is the dispersion, or spread, of a group of measurements of the same quantity.
-Thus, uncertainty is a quantification of the doubt about the measurement result, ad it requires two quantities, the estimate of the uncertainty and the confidence of that estimate (Bell, 2001; Working Group 1 of the Joint Committee for Guides in Metrology, 2008).
-The nature of errors and uncertainties are often described a systematic or random, and those that are systematic can be reduced, possibly eliminated, through an understanding of their sources and by taking multiple measurements, and those that are random cannot be eliminated, but can be reduced by multiple sampling of the same measurement, or of multiple measurements taken under the same conditions.
+Thus, uncertainty is a quantification of the doubt about the measurement result, and it requires two quantities, an estimate of the uncertainty and the confidence of that estimate (Bell, 2001; Working Group 1 of the Joint Committee for Guides in Metrology, 2008).
+The nature of errors and uncertainties are often described as either systematic or random.
+Systematic errors and uncertainties can be significantly reduced, and possibly eliminated, through an understanding of their sources and by averaging? multiple measurements.
+In contrast, those that are random cannot be eliminated, but can be reduced by multiple sampling of the same measurement, or of multiple measurements taken under the same conditions.
 Estimates of the uncertainty can best be determined by statistical methods applied to a set of measurements, and these are referred to as Type A uncertainties.
 Where a rigorous estimation is not feasible, the estimate based on non-statistical methods is referred to as Type B uncertainties.
 Having determined the uncertainty, the expression of the confidence of the estimate is achieved using a coverage factor, k, which multiplies the uncertainty to give the expanded uncertainty.
 Based on a Gaussian distribution, the confidence of the estimate using k = 1 is ~ 65%, for k = 2 it is ~ 95%, and for k = 3 it is 99.7%.
 We will adhere to these conventions, derived by the Metrology community (ibid), in our assessment of the accuracy of the MODIS and VIIRS SSTskin retrievals.

 Assessment of accuracy

-Temperature is one of the seven base variables of the International System of Units (SI) and so temperature measurements are equivalent if taken by instruments that have a calibration traceable to an SI standard.
+Temperature is one of the seven base variables of the International System of Units (SI), therefore temperature measurements are equivalent if taken by instruments that have a calibration traceable to an SI standard.
 Thus, data sets of measurements taken by different sensors can be combined in a meaningful manner (World Meteorological Organisation and Bureau Internationale de Poids et Mesures, 2010).

 Typically, the accuracy of a satellite-derived SST is expressed as a mean error, or bias, and a scatter, or standard deviation.
 These metrics assume the distribution of the error is Gaussian, but this is rarely the case as the effects of undetected clouds, nearly always colder than the underlying sea surface, introduces a negative skewness to the distribution, and the estimates of both mean and standard deviation.
-Recently, the use of median and robust standard deviation, which reduces the sensitivity to outliers in the distribution has become a more accepted method of better representing the distributions of the differences (Embury et al., 2012; Kilpatrick et al., 2015).
+Recently, the use of the median and robust standard deviation, which reduces the sensitivity to outliers in the distribution has become a more accepted method of representing the central tendency and dispersion of the differences (Embury et al., 2012; Kilpatrick et al., 2015).